-As of July 10, 1981 there were 434 agricultural districts formed or certified within the state, encompassing more than 6.5 million acres of land.
+As of August 31, 1983 there were 459 agricultural districts formed or certified within the state, encompassing about 6.8 million acres of land.
 In addition, there were individual commitments outside of districts allowing for agricultural value assessment on several thousand acres.
-No state initiated agricultural districts of 2,000 acres of
+No state initiated agricultural districts of 2,000 acres of "unique and irreplaceable" land have been formed.